-Polydress® SolaWrap™, also known as Polydress® LP Keder in Europe, enables energy capture by allowing light energy to pass through the system while scattering the light energy so as to eliminate burn spots and shadowing within the structure.
-The unique double-layered system encloses air burls or pockets of air which act as light ray diffusers.
+Polydress® SolaWrap, enables energy capture by allowing light energy to pass through the system while scattering the light energy so as to eliminate burn spots and shadowing within the structure.
+The unique triple-layered system encloses air burls or pockets of air which act as light ray diffusers.
 The diffused sunlight scatters more evenly than does direct sunlight as it passes through traditional structure films and materials.
 SolaWrap allows 83% of sunlight to both pass through and scatter through the triple polyethylene layers and air burls, enabling sunlight energy to reach the lower parts of plants.

 “Keder” refers to the beading, or thick cylinder of plastic on the edge of the polyethylene.
 This allows the SolaWrap to easily slide through an extrusion, or locking channel system.
 The strength that this system achieves can withstand 112 mph winds without any loosening or tearing.